 Experimental design

-Three rats were exposed for 1 hr by nose-only inhalation to a Fe3O4NP aerosol (4 mg/m3) generated by compressed air nebulisation of Fe3O4NP suspension.
+Three rats were exposed for 1 hr by nose-only inhalation to a Fe3O4NP aerosol (4 mg/m3) generated by compressed air nebulisation of a Fe3O4NP suspension.
 ECG recordings were taken before, during and after the exposure such that each rat was its own control.
 Two rats were used as system controls and ECG recordings were collected just before and during a 1 hr exposure to clean air.

 3. Results